Last updated July 8, 2021

 People’s collects and stores only the personal information necessary or appropriate to fulfill the services.
 We may collect personal information from you in a number of ways.

 1. Using our services.
-We collect, process, and retain personal information from you and any devices (including mobile devices) you may use when you register for an account with us and update or add information to your account (as applicable), engage or communicate with us or third parties in connection with the services, post or complete transactions using the services, or otherwise access or use any part of the services.
+We collect, process, and retain personal information from you and any devices (including mobile devices) you may use when you sign up for offerings such as our email newsletter, engage or communicate with us or third parties in connection with the services, post or complete transactions using the services, or otherwise access or use any part of the services.
 Such information may include:

 identifying information such as your name, address, telephone number, and email address,